session 1 - light & reflection

 I use flash lighting heavily as that is my preferred light source.
 If you are scared of flash, I spend some time taking the mystery out of it.
 Students who do not want to use flash will find that the lighting concepts will generally work with any other light source they choose to use (with some flash-specific exceptions).

-The weekly evening sessions have previously been conducted in a function room at the Rosstown Hotel, Carnegie.
-The Sunday evening session is usually conducted outdoors in the Melbourne CBD.
+The weekly evening sessions are conducted in the upstairs function room at the Rosstown Hotel in Carnegie.
+The Sunday evening session is conducted outdoors in the Melbourne CBD.

 What to bring...